 Imagine what your website will be like a year from now, and plan ahead based on that vision.
 If you’re completely new to building websites, you can skip over this and simply make sure you’re choosing a good web hosting provider that provides shared web hosting.
 Shared web hosting is a great place to start a new website.
 Since you’re sharing the server with other websites, you can get an attractive shared hosting account rather inexpensively that will handle most of your beginning web traffic fast and efficiently.
 The web hosting provider takes care of all the server side maintenance so you can just focus on building your website.
 If your website outgrows shared hosting, you can easily upgrade to a VPS or dedicated hosting account.

 The other web hosting options you could consider are website builders.
-While there are a lot of options to go for, Wix and Weebly are arguably the leading forces in this industry.
-But which one is better?
+While there are a lot of options to go for, Wix and But which one is better?
 Well, you may find your answer this Wix vs Weebly comparison article.

 But that’s enough for the website builders.
 Now we’re going to get into how to find a good shared web hosting provider!